Safe-Yelli/Safe-Yelli/readme.md

 Name the place rather than just fill location coordinates
 ## Turning this into a campaign
 - Interface with Wellness, get their thoughts and attempt to join hands with Safe space to handle outreach in campuses.
 Key Words: Social Media outreach, Quick action questionnaires on campuses
+###  Data Abstraction
+- The public version of this map cannot display specific locations of incidents, can it?
+Should it?
+Should it display just a heatmap?